 For Veteran students at Mech-Tech Institute, who for any reason miss more than 20% of the total scheduled course hours in a calendar month, are considered to be in violation of the attendance policy.
 The student will be placed on attendance probation for one (1) month for unsatisfactory attendance.
 In order to show that the cause of unsatisfactory attendance has been removed, students must show good attendance (as defined) for one calendar month afterwards.
-If the student fails to meet attendance standards the following month, he/she will be reported to VA is the day before the student missed more than 20% of this scheduled hours while on probation
+If the student fails to meet attendance standards the following month, he/she will be terminated from their VA education benefits for unsatisfactory attendance.
+The LDA that will be reported to VA is the day before the student missed more than 20% of this scheduled hours while on probation